AdobeDocs/developers-animatesdk-docs/Introduction/Sample_implementations.md

 ## Sample implementations

 Several sample JSFL implementations are available for Adobe Animate.
 You can review and install these files to familiarize yourself with the JavaScript API.
-The samples are in a folder named Samples within the Samples.zip file located at [Animate SDK Downloads](https://console.adobe.io/downloads/an).
+The samples are in a folder named Samples within the [Samples.zip](../downloads/Samples.zip).

 ### Sample Shape command